 You will, of course, have to pay to host your WordPress website.
 For WordPress.org, you’ll need a web hosting provider, such as Hostinger, Siteground, or A2 Hosting.
 For WordPress.com, you’ll require the Business plan or above to use this plugin.
 You can get WordPress hosting for a monthly cost that’s less than the price of a coffee, though, so it’s affordable!

 To get customer support from WooCommerce, you’ll need to have a premium extension or theme installed.
 However, there are hundreds of helpful articles on the WooCommerce Docs website.
 These Docs can help you set up your WooCommerce store and resolve any issues.

-If you have purchased an extension or theme from the WooCommerce store, you can submit a support ticket.
-In some cases, depending on the issue you’re having, you will speak to someone via live chat.
-WooCommerce’s support hours are Monday-Friday, 08:30-17:00 (UTC+2).
-After submitting a support request, you should receive a response within 24 hours (weekends not included).
+If you bought an extension or theme from the WooCommerce store and need support, you can submit a support ticket.
+Depending on the nature of the issue, you might have a live chat conversation with a representative.
+WooCommerce’s support hours are from Monday to Friday, 08:30-17:00 (UTC+2).
+Once you submit a support request, you should receive a response within 24 hours (excluding weekends).